Tencent/tgfx/ios/README.md

 ./generate.sh
 ```

-Next, open the ios/Hello2D.xcworkspace using XCode, and you are good to go!
+Next, open the ios/Hello2D.xcworkspace using XCode, and you'll be good to go!